-Awardees must have received, and been conferred, a PhD, MD, DDS, DVM, DO, DNSc, DNR, DNP or comparable doctoral-level degree by date of appointment (July 1, 2024), and be early post-docs (no more than 4 years past terminal doctoral degree).
-May include:
+Awardees must have received, and been conferred, a PhD, MD, DDS, DVM, DO, DNSc, DNR, DNP or comparable doctoral-level degree by date of appointment (July 1, 2025), and be early post-docs (less than 3 years past terminal doctoral degree).
+Residents in a formal research track are also eligible to apply if less than 3 years past MD.